-The eFlow Open System nebuliser is a nebuliser configuration designed for a specific medication and target patient population.
-The drug is filled into the medication reservoir and completely used up during the nebulisation process (i.e. there is virtually no residual medication left in the medication reservoir).
-This enables highly efficient inhalation therapies.
+The eFlow Open System nebulizer is a nebulizer configuration designed for a specific medication and target patient population.
+The medication reservoir is filled with the drug, and the drug is completely used up during the nebulization process (i.e., there is virtually no residual medication left in the medication reservoir).
+This allows for highly efficient inhalation therapies.
 Each configuration is a specific eFlow version based on the eFlow Technology platform and supplied exclusively to the respective pharma partner.

-The eTrack controller (eTrack), developed by PARI as part of the eFlow® Technology platform, features data transfer to facilitate objective and remote monitoring of adherence during inhalation therapy in clinical trials on the PARItrack web portal.
+The eTrack Controller (eTrack) developed by PARI as part of the eFlow® Technology platform features data transfer to facilitate objective and remote monitoring of adherence during inhalation therapy in clinical trials on the PARItrack web portal.

 Adherence data may allow the investigator to select only the most adherent patients for the evaluation of drug efficacy and safety.

 The eTrack Controller and PARItrack web portal has already been used in several clinical studies in Europe, the US, and Canada.